-- it requires an industrial contractor of high SW expertise in addition to algorithmic one in order to produce an operationally ready and perfomance drop-in Operational Processor - it foregoes the "independent" implementation and cross checking normally performed in the "cascade" model (although this can be performed in other ways).
+- it requires an industrial contractor of high SW expertise in addition to algorithmic one in order to produce an operationally ready and performance drop-in Operational Processor;

+- it foregoes the "independent" implementation and cross checking normally performed in the "cascade" model (although this can be performed in other ways).

-We would consider the Evolution model to be the default to be selected unless there are specific reasons.
-Not to.
+We suggest to consider the Evolution model to be the default unless there are specific reasons not to.